alf-p-steinbach/Expressive-Cpp/README.md

 ```c++
 $fail( "Blah" );
 ```
-throws a `std::runtime_error`
-exception with the containing function’s qualified or pure name `$funcname` prepended to the specified exception message; the qualified name is used where it’s available and supported by Expressive C++.
+throws a `std::runtime_error` exception with the containing function’s qualified or pure name `$funcname` prepended to the specified exception message; the qualified name is used where it’s available and supported by Expressive C++.
 A macro is needed to pick up the function signature from compiler-specific macros or C++11 standard but non-qualified [`__func__`](
     http://en.cppreference.com/w/c/language/function_definition#func).
 Some additional machinery pares it down to just the qualified function name.

-Expressive C++ uses the `$` sign as effectively a so far clean and unused namespace for its macro keywords.
+Expressive C++ uses the `$` sign as effectively a so far clean and unused namespace for its macro-based pseudo keywords, henceforth referred to as just keywords.
 The `$` is supported by the main C++ compilers, including g++, Visual C++ and clang, and provides easy recognition, improved readability &ndash;  no uppercase shouting or prefix verbosity &ndash; and greatly reduced chance of name collision.
 This makes Expressive C++ more of a dialect or extension of C++ that currently happens to be implemented as a header only library, than primarily a library.

 Since macros are needed anyway, e.g. for the `$fail` functionality, there are also purely syntactic sugar keywords allowing e.g. the range based loop example above to